-What the bill proposes
+What the law changes

 From the government’s own summary, the main measures are:

 - A clearer duty of ledning och stimulans.
-The Education Act would state explicitly that all children and students in teaching are to be given guidance and stimulation so that they can follow the teaching.
+The Education Act will state explicitly that all children and students in teaching are to be given guidance and stimulation so that they can follow the teaching.

-Why the government says it is changing the rules
+Why the government changed the rules

-In other words, the bill does not remove the idea that students should get support.
+In other words, the reform does not remove the idea that students should get support.
 It restructures the machinery: less process around a named extra anpassningar step, earlier identification through testing, and earlier teaching for students who have fallen behind.

 What it means for neurodivergent students